 For Superfund Sites where there are other potentially responsible parties and O&R is not managing the site investigation and remediation, the accrued liability represents an estimate of the amount O&R will need to pay to investigate and, where determinable, discharge its related obligations.
-For Superfund Sites (including the manufactured gas plant sites) for which O&R is managing the investigation and remediation, the accrued liability represents an estimate of the Company's share of the undiscounted cost to investigate the sites and, for sites that have been investigated in whole or in part, the cost to remediate the sites, if remediation is necessary and if a reasonable estimate of such cost can be made.
+For Superfund Sites (including the manufactured gas plant sites) for which O&R is managing the investigation and remediation, the accrued liability represents an estimate of the Company's share of the undiscounted cost to investigate the sites and the cost to remediate the sites, if remediation is necessary and if a reasonable estimate of such cost can be made.
 Remediation costs are estimated in light of the information available, applicable remediation standards and experience with similar sites.

-The accrued liabilities and regulatory assets related to Superfund Sites at December 31, 2020 and 2019 were as follows:
+The accrued liabilities and regulatory assets related to Superfund Sites at December 31, 2021 and 2020 were as follows:

-(Millions of Dollars) 2020 2019
+(Millions of Dollars) 2021 2020

 Accrued Liabilities:

-Manufactured gas plant sites \$76 \$79
+Manufactured gas plant sites \$89 \$76

 Other Superfund Sites 1 1

-Total \$77 \$80
+Total \$90 \$77

-Regulatory assets \$74 \$85
+Regulatory assets \$79 \$74